FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Share this article

-The Federal Reserve’s FedNow Service marks one of the biggest shifts in how money moves across the U.S. payment network.
+The Federal Reserve’s FedNow Service is a 24/7/365 instant payment system.
+It marks one of the biggest shifts in how money moves across the U.S. payment network.

-Banks, fintechs, and other financial institutions are now preparing for a new standard of instant payment delivery, around the clock, every day of the year.
+Banks, fintechs, and other financial institutions are now adjusting to the new standard of instant payment delivery, which requires them to have services available at all times.

 If you work in payments or financial services, the question isn’t whether to adopt real-time payments, but how to do it intelligently.